HT-2/Airbnb-Case-Study---PowerBI/README.md

 # Airbnb-Case-Study-PowerBI

-Developed a PowerBI dashboard to understand booking patterns and customer behavior for a newly introduced coupon code.
+Developed PowerBI dashboards to understand booking patterns and customer behavior for a newly introduced coupon code.
 Below are the screenshots of the PowerBI report
 ![Screenshot 2024-08-09 132333](https://github.com/user-attachments/assets/9dd0604a-3cc7-4426-bda6-3ed01c826e2d)